hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

   ensure more accurate timing measurements.
 If `no`, no warmup is performed.
 The default value for this parameter is `no`.

+- ``name`` - Optional display label for the current ``HYPREDRV_t`` object.
+When set, statistics banners use it in messages such as ``STATISTICS SUMMARY for flow-solver:``.
+  The default is empty, which preserves the unlabeled banner.

 - ``statistics`` - Controls the verbosity of statistics reporting.
 Accepts integer values or boolean strings (`yes`/`no`, `on`/`off`, `true`/`false`).
 The default value is `1` (or `yes`).
 Available levels: